ArunHub/family-tree/README.md

 ### Why ?
 Just to learn SVG, i had developed this family tree structure using my family details.

 ### How to use?

 Download or clone the setup, then open command prompt in the folder and type
+- Uncomment two lines in server.js and public/index.js with comment as "setup for local development"
+- comment the external fetch api service link in public/index.js
-> node server.js
+- node server.js
-> open chrome browser and type localhost:3000 in address bar to run it
+- open chrome browser and type localhost:3000 in address bar to run it

-**Still under construction**

-After achieving the generic purpose of ,

-- Searching family member through autocomplete,
-- adding provision for other family members through request button
-- provision for external JSON structure
-- including global factors including culture and tradition around the world

-final usage and link for testing will be provided.

 #### Learnt from this site: